Conversational End-to-End TTS for Voice Agent: Experiments

 \subsection{Subjective Evaluations}

-The test set\footnote{The audio samples can be found at https://hhguo.github.io/demo/publications/ConvTTS/index.html.} is composed of five complete conversations between customer and agent (totally 31 conversation turns).
-The voice of the customer is synthesized by an high-quality end-to-end TTS system trained with a male Chinese reading-style corpus and the agent part is synthesized using our models.
-A group of 14 Chinese native speakers takes part in CMOS listening test, and they need to compare the prosodic performance according to the conversational context (Is prosodic expression more suitable and more natural with the current context?), then rate on a scale from -3 to 3 with 1 point discrete increments\footnote{CMOS: much worse (-3); worse (-2); slightly worse (-1); same (0); sligthly better (1); better (2); much better (3).}.
+The test set is composed of five complete conversations between customer and agent (totally 31 conversation turns).
+The customer voice is recorded by a native Chinese male speaker and the agent part is synthesized using our models.
+A group of 20 Chinese native speakers takes part in comparison mean opinion score (CMOS) listening test, and they need to compare the prosodic performance according to the conversational context (Is prosodic expression more suitable and more natural with the current context?), and then rate on a scale from -3 to 3 with 1 point discrete increments according to the criteria shown in Table \ref{tab:cmos_s}.
 Firstly, these conversation turns are played one by one, and listeners rate every audio from the agent.
 Then we play the complete conversations again uninterruptedly, and listeners rate them based on the overall performance of the agent.
 Note that the customer voice is not subject to human scoring.
+The audio samples can be found at \url{https://hhguo.github.io/DemoConvTTS}.

-Experimental results in Table \ref{tab:cmos} show that auxiliary encoder significantly improves the performance over the baseline model by CMOS score 0.55 and preference 50\% on the utterance level.
-On the conversation level, it also achieves superior performance with CMOS score 0.46 and preference 45.7\%.
-Compared with $M_2$, conversation context encoder can further improve the prosody expression by CMOS score 0.35 and preference 43.5\% on the utterance level, and CMOS score 0.48 and preference rate 51.4\% on the conversation level.
-By analyzing the test details, adding the auxiliary encoder can enhance the prosody expressiveness in term of stress, pause, and intonation by introducing semantic and structure features, and the conversation context encoder can make the agent response more natural and more consistent with the context.
+Experimental results in Table \ref{tab:cmos} show that auxiliary encoder improves the performance over the baseline model by CMOS score 0.22 and preference 42.9\% on the utterance level.
+On the conversation level, it also achieves superior performance with CMOS score 0.62 and preference 59.0\%.
+Compared with $M_2$, conversation context encoder can further improve the prosody expression by CMOS score 0.18 and preference 42.1\% on the utterance level, and CMOS score 0.39 and preference rate 57.0\% on the conversation level.
+We find that adding the auxiliary encoder can enhance the prosody expressiveness in term of stress, pause, and intonation by introducing semantic and structure features, and the conversation context encoder can make the agent response more natural and more consistent with the context.
+It shows that the context features provide richer prosody-related features.